 If you said yes to more than half, it’s probably time to give your online shopping habits a second look.
 (Or maybe you had a strong response to one or more of the prompts.
 That’s another good gut check.)

 Think you might have a true shopping addiction?
-You may also be eligible to work with a caring behavioral coach, licensed therapist, or both from AbleTo.
+Check if you’re eligible to work with a caring behavioral coach, licensed therapist, or both from AbleTo.

 6 ways to change your online shopping habits